geoffrich/thatconf-slides-2023/slides.md

 which is good: each load function is independent, they don't need to wait for each other

-the data your layout is loading isn't needed to fetch the data your album page is loading
+the data your layout is loading isn't needed to fetch the data your album page is loading, so why wait?

 and the reason we're able to parallelize this is that SK can determine the load functions it needs to run without rendering the page